financenerd/financenerd.github.io/_posts/2019-12-24-My-investment-strategy.md

 ### Risk preference
 - I am young (28 years) and my time horizon is fairly long.
 Thus, I somewhat accept the historical volatilities of the total stock market for now (up to 10-20 year stretches of negative returns!)
-- However, the older I become, the more I will need to emphasize more limited volatility in my future asset allocation
+- However, the older I become, the more I will need to emphasize limited volatility in my future asset allocation
 - Also, the psychological burden of decades of underperformance will be increasingly challenging (who wants to see his/her money lose its value month after month for years?)
 - Also must hedge against non-market personal financial exposure: I want to hedge my personal and professional commitment to Switzerland by overweighting US markets